astronomer/docs/astro/cli/configure-cli.md

     If this command fails, use [Podman Desktop](https://podman-desktop.io/) to change Podman's default image registry location to `docker.io`.
 See [Provide pre-defined registries](https://podman-desktop.io/blog/podman-desktop-release-0.11#provide-pre-defined-registries-1201).

-2. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:
+2. Run the following command to pick up the identity and connection URI for your `podman-machine-default`:

     ```sh
     podman system connection ls